API Reference

 unqualified = 4

-STATUS = {
+STATUS: Dict[str, int] = {

-"component": component,
+'component': component,

-"fully_qualified": fully_qualified,
+'fully_qualified': fully_qualified,

-"minimally_qualified": minimally_qualified,
+'minimally_qualified': minimally_qualified,

 }